 Dashboard – Before

 Car dashboards can get filthy fast.
 A layer of dust can accumulate quickly and you’ll eventually need some elbow grease to get rid of.
 The dashboard can also become covered in grubby fingerprints.
 UV rays can also cause this area to lose its shine.
-Do this immediately when one of your dashboard lights come on.

 Dashboard – After